turingschool/career-development-curriculum/module_two/flower_exercise.md

 [Slides for this session](https://docs.google.com/presentation/d/1ZxwdADE5YeyRl_mHAfcQW25QgLSALHo_iKu7eRLLfgg/edit?usp=sharing)

 ### Facilitator Instructions
 There are facilitator notes throughout this markdown to divide up responsibilities in the session, assuming there are 2 instructors (1 BE and 1 FE) in the session.
 Please read through this markdown ahead of the session, decide who is going to be Facilitator #1 and who will be Facilitator #2, and let Allison know if you have any questions.
+Prior to the session, [print out enough worksheets for all the students](https://github.com/turingschool/career-development-curriculum/blob/master/files/Career%20Unit%20-%20The%20Flower%20Diagram.pdf) and pass them out at the beginning of the session.

 Session Structure: 90 mins